wartman/capsule/readme.md

 ### When Resolved

 One final feature to go over is the `when(...).resolved(...)` hook.
-This allows you to inspect and modify a mapping right before its resolved by the container, much like an event or a filter.
+This allows you to inspect and modify a mapping right before it's resolved by the container, much like an event or a filter.
 Lets set up our example to track how many times each mapping is instantiated by the container.
 The `shared` mappings should only be created once, while the others should trigger multiple times.

 ```haxe
 class Tracking implements Module {